 Welcome to a series of profiles on alternative lifestyles.
 If you think that you (or someone you know) would make for an interesting interview, get in touch!

 Meet Becca Alper.
 For the last several months, Becca has been living in New York City, working for a real-time media company called Sulia.
 I’ll let her tell you more, but Sulia filters Twitter content into a series of specific content channels, many of them on timely events and breaking news.
 These channels are made available to other media companies like Flipboard and WSJ.

 I chose to feature Becca (and Sulia) for two reasons.
 Not only do I adore Becca–she’s a close friend of mine–but I think her situation makes a great point, that not all 9 to 5 jobs are [insert negative connotation here].
-Becca raves about her job and cialis soft canada had been given a fantastic opportunity to exploit her interests and to provide value in a corporate structure.
+Becca raves about her job and had been given a fantastic opportunity to exploit her interests and cheap viagra soft to provide value in a corporate structure.
 I applaud her for sharing her experience.

 How and when did you end up joining Sulia?